Shalamcheh (missile)

 Shalamcheh (شلمچه) is an Iranian surface-to-air missile claimed to be capable of destroying several sorts of modern fighter jets and drones.
 This missile is launched from the Mersad domestic air defense system.

-Shalamcheh is considered as a medium-range missile which can also be utilized as a short-range missile.
+Shalamcheh is considered a medium-range missile which can also be utilized as a short-range missile.
 It travels at the speed of Mach 3, is resistant to enemy electronic warfare, and its average range is 40 kilometres.

 Military tests

 On 5 May 2014, the army of Iran successfully test-fired Shalamcheh missile, where it shot down the Iranian domestic drone Karrar.

 In November 2018, air defense drills were held in the central, northern and western parts of Iran.